Saturday, May 16

 Printed programs containing the order of ceremony, names of graduates, a list of faculty, and other information about the campus and Commencement will be distributed on Commencement day.
 Graduates’ programs will be on their chairs.
 Guests will be able to pick up their programs as they enter the Commencement area.

-Portable restrooms are located near the Student Union, Commons and Art Buildings.
 Restrooms are also located in Stevenson Hall, Salazar Hall, the Art Building, and the gymnasium.
-Maps of restrooms will be available at many locations during Commencement and in the Commencement program.
+Maps of restrooms will be available at many locations during Commencement and in the Commencement progra

 Meeting Guests after the Ceremony